terraform-linters/tflint/docs/guides/config.md

 CLI flag: `--force`

 Return zero exit status even if issues found.
 TFLint returns non-zero exit status by default.
 See [Exit statuses](../../README.md#exit-statuses).

+## `explicit_rules_mode`

+CLI flag: `--explicit-rules-mode`

+Only enable rules specifically enabled in the config or on the command line.
+All other rules, including defaults, are disabled.

 ## `aws_credentials`